The Science Behind Alzheimer’s: Exploring Causes and Risk Factors

 The Fundamentals of Alzheimer’s Disease

-Alzheimer’s disease is a neurodegenerative disorder characterised by the progressive loss of cognitive function, including memory and thinking skills.
+Alzheimer’s disease is a neurodegenerative disorder characterised by the progressive loss of cognitive function, including and thinking skills.

 As the most common form of dementia affects millions of people worldwide.